 Optional: To specify an editor for Git to open, type in something like this, always using forward slashes, even on Windows:

 Finally, this pushes all your changes to the remote branch.
 (Using -f is the same as --force) Warning: You will lose all commits on the remote branch that aren’t in the local repository, so check first.
-And the commit you altered will have a new SHA (hash), which could cause problems for colleagues who are using this branch, if you have pushed that commit already.

 git push origin my-branch -f